Accommodation for students in town and on-campus

 Students live in single rooms.

-Rooms are equipped with: a single bed, desk, chair, a sizeable built-in wardrobe, shelving, and curtains / blinds.
+Rooms are equipped with: a bed, desk, chair, a sizeable built-in wardrobe, shelving, and curtains / blinds.

 Each room comes with an adjoining bathroom with toilet, washbasin with mirror and bath with overhead shower.